indaco/svelte-iconoir/README.md

 ### SvelteKit

-Add the following to the `svelte.config.js` file to optimize and bundle all the used icons in a single file when you run **build** your project with `svelte-kit build`.
+Add the following to the `svelte.config.js` file to optimize and bundle all the used icons in a single file when **build** your project with `svelte-kit build`.

 ```javascript
 const config = {